SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 for a reader like myself.

-However, I did like the way detective Shi Qiang ended the first novel (not the horrific nano flying knife slicing of the oil tanker, but the "bugs" bit.) some hope for the optimistic reader, reading scifi for imagination and creative reflection upon our future, amidst too much stupid nihilism.
+However, I did like the way detective Shi Qiang ended the first novel (not the horrific nano flying knife slicing of the oil tanker, but the "bugs" bit).
+Some hope for the optimistic reader, reading scifi for imagination and creative reflection upon our future, amidst too much stupid nihilism.

 It was interesting Cixin wrote the character Ye Wenjie as one who thought